 - Note: Because the primary optical element is the most important

-element of a telescope, the "size" of a telescope is characterized by
+part of a telescope, the "size" of a telescope is characterized by

 the diameter of its primary.
 The length of a telescope is